alan-platform/alan-platform.github.io/pages/tutorials/ide/ide-tutorial.md

 Make sure to run `Alan Fetch` to get the right tools after updating your `versions.json` file.

 ## Your published Application
-After deploying your work, you can find the latest published version of your application at the URL provided in the `README.md` file of your project.
+After deploying your work, click `Alan Show` to open the latest published version of your application in a new browser tab.

 More information about Visual Studio Code can be found [here](https://code.visualstudio.com/).